Flown From The Nest homepage

 Biography

-In October 2003, he surprised the Canaries by quitting their successful Academy (Ryan Jarvis, Ian Henderson, Dean Sinclair, Jason Shackell, Joe Lewis etc) to take over as Youth Development Manager at West Bromwich Albion - made all the more surprising by the fact that WBA do not have Academy status.
-Sammy Morgan will manage the day-to-day coaching of Norwich's Under-19s in the interim period
+In October 2003, he surprised the Canaries by quitting their successful Academy (Ryan Jarvis, Ian Henderson, Dean Sinclair, Jason Shackell, Joe Lewis etc) to take over as Youth Development Manager at West Bromwich Albion - made all the more surprising by the fact that WBA did not have Academy status.
+Sammy Morgan took over the management of the day-to-day coaching of Norwich's Under-19s in the interim period

 He quit the Baggies for Leeds United in July 2004 when he was offered the chance to join Kevin Blackwell's first team coaching squad.